Introduction to Uber’s Audience Strategy

 • Businesses, restaurants, and retailers seeking incremental orders, logistics support, or workforce mobility.

-Segmentation By Need States
+Segmentation by Need States

 Uber’s audiences are defined more by situations than by broad demographics.
 Instead of only targeting “millennials in cities,” Uber leans into moments and jobs to be done.
 These need states guide product surfaces, offer design, and creative, leading to better conversion and more repeat usage.